 Castors operate best on smooth and flat surfaces.
-They are designed in many different sizes, are available in a range of materials including, rubber, plastic, nylon, aluminium, or stainless steel, as well as being light, medium or heavy duty.
+They are designed in many different sizes and weights.
+They are available in a range of materials including, rubber, plastic, nylon, aluminium, or stainless steel.

 Selecting the correct type of castor to use will depend on the amount of use it will receive and the weight of the object to be supported.